 College presents a new set of challenges for young adults, and sometimes they need

 help managing these challenges.
-The University’s Center for Counseling, Learning, and Testing is the place to start for students who may be struggling to cope with the pressures
+The University’s Counseling, Tutoring, and Testing is the place to start for students who may be struggling to cope with the pressures

 The Career and Psychological Counseling Center offers confidential individual, couples, family, and group counseling services, psychological